 We believe that the primary reason for the absence of breakthroughs for a host of neuromuscular, neurodegenerative diseases and attempts to resolve the “over-nutritional phenotype” leading to metabolic disorders, is because investigations have been focused on downstream events, when the issue may be upstream at the mitochondria.
-Recently, a series of literature suggests that very low, non-toxic doses of metabolic modulators may be the answer to preventing the onset or attenuating disease progression.
+Recently, our research suggests that very low, non-toxic doses of mitochondrial modulators may be the answer to preventing the onset or attenuating disease progression.
 Our mission is to develop this platform for the treatment of insidious diseases and open the door for new advances in areas with significant unmet medical need.

-Since neurodegenerative diseases are commonly associated with overt ROS production, reduced neurotrophins, increased cell death and mitochondrial dysregulation, with no effective treatments to date, we hypothesize that a pharmacological intervention that abolishes ROS production, up-regulates neurotrophins and improves the quality of the mitochondrial population by culling poor functioning mitochondria that such as drug would become “disease modifying”.
-To date, there are no effective treatments for Huntington’s Disease, Batten Disease, Alzheimer’s Disease, Lou Gehrig’s Disease (ALS), Duchenne Muscular Dystrophy, Parkinson’s Disease, muscle loss of burn victims, recovery from stroke, and other diseases associated with high cellular stress, so it is our sole goal to resolve this issue as quickly as possible.
+Neurodegenerative diseases are commonly associated with overt ROS production, calcium (Ca2+) overload, reduced neurotrophins, increased cell death and mitochondrial dysfunction, with no effective treatments to date.
+We hypothesize that a pharmacological intervention that abolishes ROS production, reduces Ca2+ overload, up-regulates neurotrophins and improves the quality of the mitochondrial population by culling poor functioning mitochondria would become a “disease modifying” therapy.
+To date, there are no effective treatments for Huntington’s Disease, Wolfram Syndrome, Optic Neuritis, Alzheimer’s Disease, Lou Gehrig’s Disease (ALS), Parkinson’s Disease, Traumatic Brain Injury (TBI), recovery from stroke, and other diseases associated with high cellular stress, so it is our sole goal to resolve this issue as quickly as possible.

 With normal functioning mitochondria, the production of reactive oxygen species (ROSs) is a natural by-product of this Electron Transport system, but it occurs at low, non-destructive levels that are easily cleared by the body.
 Oddly, when energy levels are sufficient (ATP levels high and ADP low), the system can go in reverse and generate a burst of ROSs.
 To protect against this phenomenon the body also has a naturally occurring mechanism coined “proton leak”, to prevent ROSs from forming in the first place.
 It is believed to be an evolutionary biological event to slow aging.
 In fact, ~25% of the body’s potential energy is lost by protons leaking across the membrane and released as normal body heat.

-Our primary focus is on treating insidious neuromuscular and neurodegenerative diseases.
-These diseases have no available treatments and in most cases lead to significant morbidity and eventual death.
+Our primary focus is on the treatment of insidious neuromuscular and neurodegenerative diseases.
+These diseases are aggressive with no available treatments and in most cases lead to significant morbidity and eventual death.

 • Duchenne Muscular Dystrophy – Prevalence ~15 per 100,000 ages 5-24.
 US estimate = 5,000.